How to Begin a Student-Led Outreach at Your School

 Students are catching the vision everywhere and starting ministries at their school.

 These students have the audacious belief that God will do something special at their school!
 And He is.
 Some are personally sharing their faith in Christ with friends through conversations on and off campus.
-Some students start outreach clubs at their school where they invite other students on campus to visit.
+Some students start outreach clubs at their school where they invite other students on campus to visit the club.
 Others launch campus outreaches or ministries affiliated with an organization or church inviting students to meet after school or in the evenings in homes, churches or other locations, but their focus is reaching out to friends at the school.

 Where to begin?